Mildred Thompson: Posthumous exhibitions

 There were two other solo exhibitions of her work at the New Orleans Museum of Art and the Berlin Biennale in 2018.
-In 2019 the Spelman College Museum of Fine Art in Atlanta showed "Mildred Thompson: The Atlanta Years, 1986-2003."
+In 2019, the Spelman College Museum of Fine Art in Atlanta showed "Mildred Thompson: The Atlanta Years, 1986–2003."

 Thompson's New York gallery presented their second solo exhibition of her work in 2021 focusing on her assemblages and works on paper from the 1960s to the 1990s entitled "Throughlines."
 The same year Western Carolina University in Cullowhee, North Carolina, showed a solo exhibition of her work entitled "Helio Centric."
 Her latest solo exhibition was at New Britain Museum of American Art in New Britain, Connecticut, in 2022.

+From May 10–October 12, 2025, The Institute of Contemporary Art Miami presented “Mildred Thompson: Frequencies.”

+Beyond solo exhibitions, Thompson's work, "Zylo-Probe," was featured in the Johnson Museum of Art's 50th anniversary at Cornell University from March 17, 2023 to March 10, 2024.

-Influences in Thompson’s mature work
+Influences in Thompson's mature work

 In 1987 Thompson's show "In and Out of Germany," at the Goethe Institute in Atlanta, contained 42 artworks executed in Germany, France, and the United States.
 The Atlanta newsweekly Creative Loafing mentioned Thompson's most recent series of colored pencil drawings, Objective Music, were based on her correlation of art with music.
 It also made reference to her sense of color and rhythmic line-making as influenced by Wassily Kandinsky.
 Another contemporary review of the exhibition in Art Papers also mentioned Kandinsky as an influence, as well as Thompson's interest in the fiction of Hermann Hesse and the Jungian concept of the collective unconscious.
 But Thompson's feeling for music seemed to have the strongest effect on the work in the exhibition.
 The reviewer, Leslie Schworm, wrote that Thompson's "approach is to draw music or sound.
 She believes that patterns in music are among the purest natural recurrences, providing direct access to something basic."